chrism2671/PyTrendFollow/README.md

 * Integration with Interactive Brokers for fully automated trading.
 * Automatic downloading of contract data from Quandl & Interactive Brokers.
 * Automatic rolling of futures contracts.
-* Experimental integration with Bitmex for trading cryptocurrency futures.
 * Trading strategies backtesting on historical data
 * Designed to use Jupyter notebook as an R&D environment.